nandoflorestan/keepluggable/docs/source/getting_started.rst

 SQLAlchemy metadata storage has settings beginning with "sql.".

-To configure each component you selected, please refer to that component's own docstring -- it should mention all the possible settings.
+To configure each component you selected, please refer to that component's own documentation -- it should mention all the possible settings.
-You can see the source code by clicking on the component in the list at the top of this document.

 Integration with UI frameworks